Upgrading Cumulus Linux

 Package Upgrade

-Cumulus Linux completely embraces the Linux and Debian upgrade workflow, where you use an installer to install a base image, then perform any package upgrades within that release train.
-Any packages that have changed after the base install get upgraded in place from the repository.
+Cumulus Linux completely embraces the Linux and Debian upgrade workflow, where you use an installer to install a base image, then perform any upgrades within that release train with package upgrade.
+Any packages that have been changed since the base install get upgraded in place from the repository.
 All switch configuration files remain untouched, or in rare cases merged during the package upgrade.

 1. Back up the configurations from the switch.